 There is a personal finance rule of thumb that states that you should spread your funds into three parts.

 These three parts follow a 50:30:20 ratio.
-Where 50% is budgeted for your necessities, 30% set aside for your lifestyle choices and final 20% for your short and long term financial plans.
+Where 50% is budgeted for your necessities, 30% is set aside for your lifestyle choices and the final 20% is for your short and long-term financial plans.
 Though this may not fit all circumstances, it serves as a starting point for cultivating a disciplined financial game plan.